 The reality of being ‘water-happy’ is that your hair will suffer the consequences.

 If we have to take our pick, fresh water from a river or a lake is the least damaging amongst all water sources.
-But just the fact that your hair is wet means that the strands will be 3 times weaker and more prone to breakage.
-In addition to that, chlorine found in pools or salt from the ocean might leave your hair like a shipwreck.
+But, just by virtue of being wet, strands are 3 times weaker and more prone to breakage.
+In addition, chlorine found in pools or salt from the ocean might leave your hair like a shipwreck.